Clinical interest in most types of nuclear medicine

 Dr Paul Roach obtained his medical qualifications with honours from the University of Sydney and completed his residency training at Royal North Shore Hospital.
-He then undertook specialty training in Nuclear Medicine at Royal North Shore Hospital, Royal Prince Alfred Hospital and Harvard Medical School in Boston, U.S.A. (working at such prestigious institutions as the Brigham & Women’s Hospital, the Dana Farber Cancer Institute, Beth Israel Hospital and the Childrens’ Hospital, Boston).
-Subsequently, he has undergone training in PET imaging at St Thomas’ Hospital, London.
+He then undertook specialty training in Nuclear Medicine at Royal North Shore Hospital, Royal Prince Alfred Hospital and Harvard Medical School in Boston, U.S.A. (working at such institutions as the Brigham & Women’s Hospital, the Dana Farber Cancer Institute, Beth Israel Hospital and the Childrens’ Hospital, Boston).

 Since 2000, he has been the Director of Nuclear Medicine at Royal North Shore Hospital, and in 2005 was made a Clinical Associate Professor of Medicine at the University of Sydney.
 He is also the Clinical Director of Nuclear Medicine for the Northern Sydney Local Health District.

-Paul played a key role in the introduction of SPECT/CT technology in Australia as well as the installation of northern Sydney’s first PET Scanner (at Royal North Shore Hospital) in 2010.
-He also played a key role in RNSH being recognised as a ENETs Centre of Excellence in neuroendocrine tumours, one of the few institutions outside of Europe awarded this status.
+Paul played a role in the introduction of SPECT/CT technology in Australia as well as the installation of northern Sydney's first PET scanner (at Royal North Shore Hospital) in 2010.
+He also played a role in RNSH being recognised as a ENETs Centre of Excellence in neuroendocrine tumours, one of the few institutions outside of Europe awarded this status.

 - Fellowships – FRACP, FAANMS